How Much Does It Cost to Open a Cafe?

 • An inventory management tool for you to know in real-time what products are in stock and get low stock alerts.

-• A menu management tool that allows you to set different sizes for your cups, drinks with different toppings, syrups, extras, etc.
+• menu management tool that allows you to set different sizes for your cups, drinks with different toppings, syrups, extras, etc.

 • Marketing tools for running promotions and loyalty programs, like happy hour, discounts, and bonus programs using POS built-in features.